- Harvey and Rabbit

 On the 5th December 2012, Les Binet, Head of Effectiveness from adam&eveDDB, and Peter Field, Marketing Consultant, gave the keynote presentation and unveiled the eagerly awaited update of their seminal 2007 effectiveness study, 'Marketing in the Era of Accountability'.
 We also heard from top marketers and media experts involved in brand and response marketing, including: Craig Inglis, Marketing Director, John Lewis; Mike Colling, Managing Director, Mike Colling & Company; and Marie Oldham, Chief Strategy Officer, MPG Media Contacts.
 If you weren’t able to come along or access our live webcast, you can catch up with all the action by watching the event right here

-The 30 second TV spot remains the cornerstone of TV advertising (we watched a record 2.7 billion of them at normal speed in 2011) and there is no sign we are about to stop watching, talking about, and sharing them with others.
+The 30 second TV spot remains the cornerstone of TV advertising (we watched a record watched an average of 2.8 billion ads a day at normal speed in 2013) and there is no sign we are about to stop watching, talking about, and sharing them with others.
 Importantly, the mighty spot is at the heart of most IPA effectiveness award winning campaigns.
 However, there are so many different ways to use the spot together with a host of other commercial innovations on TV that work alongside them.
 These are offering advertisers new ways to create inventive and original campaigns.
-Here are a few of the ways advertisers and agencies innovated on TV in 2011.
+Here are a few of the ways advertisers and agencies have been innovating on TV.